nalwayv/MyLeetCode/README.md

 - 2130\.
 Maximum Twin Sum of a Linked List
 - 2138\.
 Divide a String Into Groups of Size k
 - 2161\.
 Partition Array According to Given Pivot
+- 2165\.
+Smallest Value of the Rearranged Number
 - 2181\.
 Merge Nodes in Between Zeros
 - 2196\.
 Create Binary Tree From Descriptions
 - 2200\.
 Find All K-Distant Indices in an Array